3 Presumed Dead in S.C. Plane Crash

 %mlink(STRY:; PHOTO:; AUDIO:%)

-Eugene Ott, 72, his son Vincent and family friend Bob Taylor were aboard a plane that had not been accounted for, said Ott’s wife, Freda Turner Ott.
+Eugene R. Ott, 72, of North Charleston, his son Vincent and family friend Bob Taylor were in the single-engine plane that was made from a kit, said Ott’s wife, Freda Turner Ott.

-Pieces of the plane brought to shore Tuesday night included a piece of the cockpit door with the word ``Experimental,″ required on kit planes not built by a manufacturing company.
+Three fishermen saw the plane crash in the lake Tuesday afternoon.
+Rescue teams used sonar trying to locate the main wreckage.
+Pieces brought to shore Tuesday night included a piece of the cockpit door with the word ``Experimental″ _ required wording for kit planes not built by a manufacturing company.